In this article you will find the top things to see and to do in Slovenia in 4 days.

 Exploring the Skocjan Caves

 So far, about 6200 m have been explored.
-The tour includes only a small part of the explored area and takes about two hours to be completed.
+The tour includes only a small part of the explored area and takes about two hours to complete.
 Guides are available in several languages, including English.

-You can get to Skocjan by public transport by taking a bus or train to Divaca.
-There you will find the shuttle bus to the caves.
+You can get to Skocjan by bus or train to Divaca by public transport.
+There, you will find the shuttle bus to the caves.

 Visit Piran and Portorož

-Piran is often referred to as the Slovenian gem on the Adriatic Sea, and it’s not difficult to see why.
-If you are looking for a day trip with a view of the coast, then a visit to Piran is definitely worth considering.
+Piran is often called the Slovenian gem on the Adriatic Sea, and it’s not difficult to see why.
+If you are looking for a day trip with a view of the coast, then a visit to Piran is worth considering.

 The medieval architecture and the numerous bell towers make this town even more characteristic.
 It’s the perfect place to relax while drinking coffee at sunset in one of the bars on the coast.
-If you decide to visit this part of Slovenia, I recommend spending a day in nearby Portorož, famous for its numerous spas and nice, and affordable, resorts, especially when compared to other European countries.
+If you decide to visit this part of Slovenia, I recommend spending a day in nearby Portorož, famous for its numerous spas and nice and affordable resorts, especially compared to other European countries.
 Here you can find some offers for hotels.

 Jasna lake and Vrsic Pass

-Located in the Triglav National Park, Lake Jasna is a beautiful alpine lake as well as a popular tourist attraction.
+Located in the Triglav National Park, Lake Jasna is a beautiful alpine lake and a popular tourist attraction.
 Recently the whole area has been renovated to accommodate more tourists.
 From the lake, you have a beautiful view of the Julian Alps.

 The Vrsic Pass is a winding mountain road that leads visitors to the Julian Alps from Lake Jasna, although it should be noted that the Vrsic Pass is closed for five months a year due to snow, so access will not always be possible.